microsoft/Azure-Analytics-and-AI-Engagement/05-azure-synapse-analytics.md

 ![](media/05-61.png)

-6. **Click** on the empty area in the report canvas.
+6. **Select** the empty area in the report canvas.

 ![](media/05-62.png)

 7. From the Fields list **Select** or **‘Drag and Drop’** CustomerId from ‘wwi AllSales’ table to the report canvas.
 [Pointer 1 from the screenshot]
 8. Then **Select** ‘Name’ field from the Products table [Pointer 2 from the screenshot].
 9. Then **Select** ‘Campaign’ field from the ProdChamp table [Pointer 3 from the screenshot].
-10. From the Visualizations pane click on the Treemap icon [Pointer 4 from the screenshot].
+10. From the Visualizations pane select the Treemap icon [Pointer 4 from the screenshot].
 11.	**Resize and move** the card visual as shown in screenshot.

 ![](media/05-63.png)

-12.	**Click** on an empty area in the report canvas.
+12.	**Select** an empty area in the report canvas.

 ![](media/05-64.png)